Enredados, la confusión

-1 Chor 2 Mastikhor, is a 2017 comedy-drama film directed by Prabhakar Sharan and produced under the banner of Pacific Investment Corporation.

-The film stars Nancy Dobles, Prabhakar Sharan, Mario Chacón, José Castro and Scott Steiner.
+Enredados, la confusión is a 2018 Costa Rican comedy-drama film directed by Prabhakar Sharan and produced under the banner of Pacific Investment Corporation. starring Nancy Dobles, Prabhakar Sharan, Mario Chacón, José Castro and Scott Steiner.
 The movie was released on 15 December 2017.

-The film was filmed in Costa Rica and released in Spanish as Enredados: La Confusión.
+The film was dubbed in Hindi as 1 Chor 2 Mastikhor, which was released on 15 December 2017.

 Plot

 Leo, played by Sharan, is in a deep dilemma to choose between love and money.
 The movie focuses on a robbery which takes a U-turn after an accident, after which Leo chooses love over money.

+The narrative includes a sequence of comedic and suspenseful situations arising from Leo’s attempts to resolve the consequences of the robbery, with misunderstandings and mishaps that complicate his journey toward choosing love over material gain.